 - Benefits – Giving consultancy advice to companies which provide benefits to people (e.g. companies which provide pensions to its employees).

 You many find yourself working in an insurance company, consultancy, government body or other financial institutions.

 Graduates will need to have strong numerical skills, making a quantitative degree desirable but not essential.
 Actuaries can come from a variety of academic backgrounds; an employer will focus on a keen logical mind that is able to understand and solve difficult problems.

-Often an actuary is required to explain complex ideas to a client, where the client may not have full understanding of the mathematical calculations.
-Therefore it is important that potential actuarial graduates are able to communicate clearly in simple terms, both verbally and in writing.
+Often an actuary is required to explain complex ideas to a client, where the client may not have full understanding of the mathematical calculations or the technical background.
+Therefore, it is important that potential actuarial graduates are able to communicate clearly in simple terms, both verbally and in writing.